José María Campo Serrano: Panama

 José María Campo was once again called into politics and war to go to Panama, where the Liberal rebels were fighting the Conservative government, as Panama was one of the stages of the Thousand Days War.
 Because of his political and military credentials he was named Governor of the Department of Panama, replacing the then governor, Facundo Mutis Durán, in January 1900.

 Campo came in strong, he brought reinforcements to the region from different parts of the country, as by now the war was concentrating its efforts on Panama and the Caribbean Region.
 He used the strategic impact of railways to mobilize troops and clear adjacent areas.

 The war however was getting more complicated, and General Campo had to leave to Barranquilla to buy weapons and bring reinforcements passing on the governorship to Alejandro Orillac as acting governor.
 Although General Campo’s leave cause an intensification of the rebel forces, the war came to an end in 1902, cementing the way for the separation of Panama from Colombia.

 Death and legacy

-José María Campo died in his home in Santa Marta on February 24, 1915 at the age of 82.
+José María Campo died in his home in Santa Marta on February 24, 1915, at the age of 82.

 He is considered by many as the most influential Samarian in history.
 His most enduring legacy by far was the Constitution of 1886, which was the country's fundamental law for almost 105 years, until it was replaced by the Constitution of 1991.

+Living relatives, Consuelo Mejia Campo & Maria Victoria Mejia Campo.